Odoo MCP Studio - AI React App, Module & EChart Builder

 Backup & Restore: Export regularly to save working versions.
 If something breaks, reimport the CSV to restore your application.

-Note: Exports include app structure only (pages, endpoints, settings) — User Storage data is excluded, so production user data is never overwritten on reimport.
-If pages or endpoints were removed on staging, reimporting will not delete them on production — they remain as orphans and need manual cleanup.
+Note: Exports include app structure only (pages, component files, endpoints, settings) — User Storage data is excluded, so production user data is never overwritten on reimport.
+If pages, component files, or endpoints were removed on staging, reimporting will not delete them on production — they remain as orphans and need manual cleanup.
 Do not delete the webapp record to avoid this, as that would destroy all User Storage data.

 Custom API Endpoints